 Filming on 8mm

 It is, of course, cheaper and easier than working with 16 or 35 mm.
 However, this format is not quoted by professional filmmakers due to its low resolution.
 Nevertheless, you can do exciting experiments with 8mm film: shoot clips, use in short and full-lengths as inserts, or use in credits.
 It is also worthwhile to practice before working with more serious cameras.

 Large rentals and studios are not interested in the 8mm format.
 Still, several small companies are ready to provide a camera, film, subsequent development, and digitization for a relatively small amount.
 The price of the issue is approximately the following: when you buy a roll of 8mm film ($250), you can get a camera for free.
 One coil (120 meters) is enough for seven minutes.

 We managed to find 8mm cameras "Quartz" (format "Super 8") and Carena Variogon Zoomex from the available ones.
 One shift will cost around $350 to $400 (for comparison, a professional and modern 16mm camera Aaton X-Tera Super 16 will cost $1000 per shift).

 Carena Variogon Zoomex

-Whichever film or camera you choose, in any case a rewarding experience awaits you, which will affect your work with digital, as well as a special tactile contact with the media, which is simply necessary for a movie gourmet.
+Whichever film or camera you choose, in any case, a rewarding experience awaits you, which will affect your work with digital, as well as a unique tactile contact with the media, which is simply necessary for a movie gourmet.
 Enjoy filming, have any question or comment about filming write me, I will try to help you as soon as possible.